sendgrid/docs/source/API_Reference/Web_API_v3/index.md

 Resources documented will display a bolded list of available paginated parameters if available.

-In this example, we will display an example paginated example.
+Below is a basic pagination example.
 In the resource documentation, we will only provide the bolded list of available parameters.

 {% info %}
 When information is batched, a <a href="http://tools.ietf.org/html/rfc5988">Link Header</a> will be provided in the response.